-The introduction gave an overall view, the big picture if you like, in which I state that if we want different results to those we have been getting then we are going to have to do some things differently to what we have previously done.
+The introduction gave an overall view, the big picture if you like, in which I state that if we want different results to those we have been getting then we are going to have to do some different things and do some things differently to what we have previously done.
 This will be the first of 3 chapters that will form section One of Three that will make up the whole book.
 Readers are not just going to be told we have to change this that or the other thing, they already know that.
 Together we are going to discover exactly what needs to change and more importantly, HOW to make the changes and sustain them for the long haul.

 I USE ANCIENT WISDOM A LOT, ESPECIALLY THE BIBLE.
 I won’t be changing that but don’t let that stop you from being totally honest in your critique